-Factual investigation is usually assured by accreditation of the analytical methods, the method of the investigator/institute and the training of the investigator.
+The quality of factual investigation is usually assured by accreditation of the analytical methods, the method of the investigator/institute and the training of the investigator.

-Professional assessment, opinion and interpretation of findings depend on the expertise of the expert and the context information in relation to the case.
-Proper interpretive investigations depend on the competencies of the individual expert.
+Professional assessment, opinion and interpretation of findings depend on the scientific knowledge and the expertise of the expert and the context information in relation to the case.
+The quality of interpretive investigations depends on the competencies of the individual expert.
 The quality of an expert who carries out such an interpretive investigation can be assured by an NRGD registration of that expert.
 The individual expert is assessed on competencies laid down in these standards based on international consensus.